-- Conduct a wide variety of research experiments and procedures (in vitro or in vivo electrophysiology, calcium imaging in animal brain subregions, immunohistochemistry, behavioral tests, viral microinjection, brain slice preparation, confocal microscopy, et al.) with others or independently.
+- Conduct a wide variety of research experiments and procedures (in vitro or in vivo electrophysiology combined with optogenetics, calcium imaging in animal brain subregions, immunohistochemistry, behavioral tests integrated with chemogenetics, viral microinjection, brain slice preparation, confocal microscopy, et al.) with others or independently.

-- Collect and analyze data; maintain and organize research data in computer, report and present experimental findings to the PI and at scientific meetings.
+- Collect, maintain, organize, and analyze research data, report and present experimental findings to the lab group and at scientific meetings.

 - Write abstracts & manuscripts for peer-reviewed publications.

-- Assist the PI in preparing progress reports, presentations and meetings as required by the project.
+- Assist the PI in preparing progress reports, presentations and meetings as required by the projects.